DanialArab/Building-Knowledge-Graph-from-Text/README.md

 <a name="13"></a>
 ## Conclusions
 Here, I've provided a brief demonstration of how tools such as LangChain, Llama3, Groq, and Neo4j can be leveraged to convert text into graph databases.
-By efficiently transforming text data into meaningful, interconnected entities and relationships, we open up new opportunities for enhancing fraud detection and combating money laundering.
-The potential applications are extensive, ranging from AIG databases to KYB processes, where we can better identify related, parent/child companies and ensure secure identity verification.
+By efficiently transforming text data into meaningful, interconnected entities and relationships, we open up new huge opportunities.

 <a name="14"></a>
 ## References